grundeinkommensbuero/gatsby-theme/readme.md

 _Can we think about other useful variables to expose to users?_

+Done: html-tag: font-size (default)
+Done: background-image im header **Todo:** Renaming the files
+Should be part of the documentation:
-- Paddings and margins?
+- Paddings and margins
-  - spacing-unit -> nice-to-have
-- Button-related: hoverColor,
-  - borderRadius -> todo
+- Button:hover uses css-variable in style-module: should be part of the documentation
 - Link-stylings, hoverColor, underLine?
-  - difficult to implement with inlineButtons -> nice-to-have
-- body-tag: font-size (default)
-  -> todo
-- background-image im header -> todo

-### tbd

-1. Supporting different file formats for the Logo?
-   --> todo
-   --> Check if possible to allow different formats in webpack --> Option to provide a link
+Done: Supporting different file formats for the Logo --> shadowing a folder and grabbing first image in that folder with webpack **Todo**: Option to provide a link -> nice to have, but where? – 1.
+Contentful or 2. gatsby-config
 2. Changing import of SVGs, so they support currentColor vs. hardCoded --> Inline SVG loader is available somewhere already /gatsby-theme/gatsby-theme/src/components/AboutUs/index.js